janlindblom/randicom/README.md

-# The Randi Personal Computer
+# RANDICOM

+THE RANDI PERSONAL DIGITAL ENTERTAINMENT COMPUTER SYSTEM.

 A cyberdeck for the young folks.

 ### A note on fonts

-To use the Input font, download from <https://input.djr.com/>, convert with
+Fonts have their own licenses!
+To use the Input font, for example, download from <https://input.djr.com/>, convert with
 <https://rop.nl/truetype2gfx/> and put the gfx file in the `fonts/` directory.